m0lentum/starframe/plans.md

 **ECS**
 - more storage types (see specs)
+- component containers should probably use Option instead of mem::uninitialized (at least try and see how much this affects performance)
 - ~~automatic object pooling API~~
     - added but with some usability concerns, will have to try it in practice
 - ~~optional components in ComponentFilters~~